GoldGameCoin/GOLD/README - copia.md

 ```

 ### 5. Add the title to _i18n/en.yml
 Now you need to add the title of the page to the `_18n/en.yml` file.
-It *must* be in the `moneropedia` section and must be the same as the `ENTRY` you added early in the `/resources/moneropedia` folder (moneropedia.entries.ENTRY).
-Keeping as example a Moneropedia called "Daemon", you have to add in the `moneropedia` block `daemon: Daemon`.
+It *must* be in the `goldpedia` section and must be the same as the `ENTRY` you added early in the `/resources/goldpedia` folder (goldpedia.entries.ENTRY).
+Keeping as example a Goldpedia called "Daemon", you have to add in the `moneropedia` block `daemon: Daemon`.

 ## How to update the Workgroups page